Wattenberger/footsteps-vscode/README.md

   Whether or not to add line highlights.
 If this is `false`, it will still allow navigation between chunks.

+- `footsteps.doHighlightOnClick`

+  Default: `true`

+  Whether or not to add highlights when you click on a line.
+This is useful if you want to store a place while navigating around the code.

 - `footsteps.doHighlightCurrentlyFocusedChunk`

   Default: `false`